mgmarlow/sokoban/README.md

 **Windows 10 build instructions**:

-1. Download sokoban_v0.1.zip
+1. Download `sokoban.zip`
-2. Extract sokoban_v0.1.zip into a new directory, sokoban_v0.1
+2. Extract `sokoban.zip` into a new directory
-3. Run sokoban.exe
+3. Open the new directory and run `sokoban.exe`

 ## Todos